sloth143chunk/Election_Analysis/README.md

 ## Resources
 -Data Source: election_results.csv
-- Softwar: Python 3.7, Yisual Studio Cod, 1.47
+- Softwar: Python 3.7, Visual Studio Cod, 1.47

 ## Summary
 The analysis of the election shows that: